thohenstein1024/Tasks/README.md

 # Tasks
-A simple task list app for Android
+A simple task list app for Android created as part of a class in college.